 I take a cupcake and a jam tart.
 ‘It’s years since I’ve eaten a jam tart.’
 It’s delicious — sticky and sweet, perfectly proportioned with crumbly pastry.
-I’m secretly pleased for the farm shop bakes.
+I’m secretly pleased about the farm shop bakes.

 ‘So, what’s new?’
 Mum says.